zzdtravel

 Did You Know About This Hide

-Did You Know About This Hide-October 2024
+Did You Know About This Hide-November 2024

 Chandipur is a beach like no other in India.
 It is well-known for a unique phenomenon where twice a day during low tide, the beach recedes upto 5km for four to six hours.
 The place is home to endangered horseshoe crabs, star fish, sea urchins and other marine animals.
 Here’s what you should know about this curious place.